 Xanax Addiction Treatment

 Addiction is a complex condition, but it is treatable.
 If you or a loved one is struggling with Xanax use, you are not alone, and help is available.
-Treatment for Xanax addiction occurs on a continuum and can involve different types of services with varying degrees of intensity.
-It’s important that treatment for Xanax addiction is tailored to the individual to address the whole person, including psychological, physical, social, and vocational needs.
+Treatment for Xanax addiction occurs on a continuum and can involve different types of services with varying intensity.
+Treatment for Xanax addiction must be tailored to the individual to address the whole person, including psychological, physical, social, and vocational needs.